 Not a Good Place for a Tribute

-The ad-hoc roadside shrine is a fairly new thing.
+The ad-hoc roadside shrine thing is a fairly new.
 It’s a public message erected without public sanction as a way for the bereaved to announce their loss to the traveling public.
-They are a visual message, but may not convey the sentiment intended.
-What do people think when they pass by?
+They are a personal visual message.
+Do they convey the sentiment intended?
+What do people think when they pass by a home-made memorial?

-Just as it is inappropriate to build a shine in a hospital room where someone passes away, it is wrong for the roadside.
-A public roadside is not an honorable enough place.
-It has litter and utility lines.
-Rather than locate temporary memorials where your loved one died, tell the world how their deceased family member lived—by creating a scholarship, planting a tree in a park, or writing a story commemorating them.
+Just as it is inappropriate to build a shrine in a hospital room where someone passes away, it is wrong for the roadside.
+Rather than allowing people to locate temporary memorials where a loved one died, encourage them to tell the world how their deceased family member lived—by creating a scholarship, planting a tree in a park, or writing a story commemorating them.
 Include and implement a policy for roadside shrines, to quietly and quickly remove home-made memorials before they cause additional sadness.
 The roadside continues to be actively used, even after accidents occur.